Wilton's Music Hall: Restoration

 After years of under-investment, the venue was in a state of decay.
 It was featured on the BBC television series Restoration in 2003 as a nominee for the South East segment of the show, alongside Broomfield House in Enfield and Darnley Mausoleum in Kent.
 The building won the South East category, with the series' overall winner announced as Victoria Baths in Manchester.

 Since the Wilton's Music Hall Trust took over ownership in 2004, restoration has made steady progress and the building is in much better shape.

 Phase 1 of the Capital Project Works was finished in February 2013 with completion of repairs to the auditorium.
 Phase 2 repaired the five Georgian houses that make up the front half of Wilton's, having spent decades suffering from damp, rot, subsidence, dereliction, and leaking roofs.
 Phase 2 commenced in July 2014 and was completed in late 2015.

 In February 2016 Wilton's Music Hall was shortlisted in the "Building Conservation" category of the RICS Awards 2016, London.

-The building was for many years on Historic England's Heritage at Risk Register, but following its successful restoration was removed from list in 2016 and after 20 years on the register it was named as one of the successful rescues.
+The building was for many years on Historic England's Heritage at Risk Register, but following its successful restoration, was removed from the list in 2016, and after 20 years on the register, it was named as one of the successful rescues.